amit-sarker/amit-sarker.github.io/_pages/about.md

 ---
 <p style="text-align:justify">
 As a Computer Science PhD student at the <a href='https://www.cics.umass.edu/'>University of Massachusetts Amherst</a>, I am exploring the fields of data privacy and fairness in decision-making from private data.
-My current research focuses on the design and implementation of visual data exploration platforms tailored for Differentially Private data, alongside an exploration of the fairness implications within Differential Privacy algorithms.
+Specifically, my current research focuses on the design and implementation of visual data exploration platforms tailored for Differentially Private data, alongside an exploration of the fairness implications within Differential Privacy algorithms.
 I am advised by
 <a href="https://groups.cs.umass.edu/nmahyar/">Prof. Narges Mahyar</a> and